featdd/dpn_glossary/README.md

  - Character: lists all terms grouped by their beginning characters
  - Pagination: lists terms by characters with a pagination
   - You can override the characters in TypoScript used in the pagination (see example).
     - Hint: if you want to add umlauts to the pagination you have to check the terms table collation.
-    Normal utf8 will not differ between Ä and A, you have to use "utf8_german2_ci" which would make a difference
+      - Normal utf8 will not differ between Ä and A, you have to use "utf8_german2_ci" which would make a difference
+      - See [MySQL reference](http://dev.mysql.com/doc/refman/5.7/en/charset-collation-effect.html) for more info

 - Link configuration:
  - The generated Link is whole configurable over TypoScript (see example).